#190: Lower River District Park

 Still, ample green space is provided for all sorts of activities.
 One could do worse.

 “Almost no one goes there, there is nothing worth seeing, and the nearby Highway 1 is noisy!”

 669 Fellowes Park

 Jammed between the Second Narrows Bridge and Boundary Road, the most northeastern bit of land in Vancouver used to belong to the Bates Family, who bequeathed their property to the city for use as a park.

-To call it a “park” is a stretch though, given that it’s a small collection of short, somewhat patch trails that connect with the Trans-Canada Trail and Burnaby’s Montrose Park.
+To call it a “park” is a stretch though.
+It’s mostly a small collection of short, somewhat patchy trails that connect with the Trans-Canada Trail and Burnaby’s Montrose Park.

 “Very small park that is pretty, generally quite empty as well.”